-Goldsmiths Students’ Union sees students as part of an academic community, and believe that meaningful student participation in academic life includes having a say and being heard on any and every issue that affects them.
-Getting involved in representation also means students can develop valuable research and organisational skills which can be brought into cultural and creative work, further academic pursuits, or activism and advocacy.
+Students are part of an important academic community, and we believe that meaningful student participation in academic life includes having a say and being heard on any and every issue that affects you.

 Programme Reps are the core of the union’s representation structure.
-A Programme Rep is a student who has been elected by their peers in their programme to communicate the views of their cohort to the College and the Students’ Union.
-Student Reps are your first point of contact as a student, for bringing your views forward with the staff on your programme or department.
+A Programme Rep is a student who has been elected by their peers in their programme to communicate the views of their cohort to the College and the SU.
+As a student, they're your first point of contact for bringing your views forward with staff on your programme or department.

 You will have a Programme Rep regardless of your level of study, be it first year of undergraduate or part-time masters.